talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 1. 90% confident to contain the causal element(s) for that association, and
 2. Statistically independent from all other minimal credible regions.

-For each minimal credible region, we re-computed an odds ratio, 95% confidence interval, and P-value using an M-H meta-analysis with Sweeting correction for **all rCNVs that overlap the region**, not just those that overlapped the sentinel window.
+For each minimal credible region, we re-computed an odds ratio, 95% confidence interval, and P-value using the same meta-analysis procedure for **all rCNVs that overlap the region**, not just those that overlapped the sentinel window.
 Thus, it was frequently the case that the estimated odds ratio or significance of the minimal credible region was reduced compared to the sentinel window, although the sentinel window was used to declare a genome-wide significant association at that locus.

 #### Output files